-Whether you’re empty nesters celebrating your newfound freedom or someone just looking for a great destination where you can plug and while away the afternoons together, I may have found the Holy Grail in an Elkhart Lake vacation.
+Whether you’re empty nesters celebrating your newfound freedom or someone just looking for a great destination where you can unplug and while away the afternoons together, I found the best Elkhart Lake, Wisconsin resort.
 As we drove past vast, wide open spaces on the one hour drive from Milwaukee airport, I could literally feel my shoulders drop and my breaths lengthen.
 Within minutes of arriving on the lakefront, I knew this place was going to be special.
+The Osthoff Resort proved to be the ideal luxury experience.

 First, let me tell you a little bit about the history of Elkhart Lake.
 The Native Americans who first settled in the region, and named the lake for its shape resembling an elk, believed that the water had curative powers.
 German entrepreneur Otto Osthoff and his wife, Paulina, moved to the lake for its healing powers and in 1886, opened the Osthoff Resort where for decades, it survived as a gambling haven and a Prohibition-era hideaway for gangsters.
 Don’t you just love places that have such history?!
 In the 1950s, the resort changed hands and became a theatre arts camp for children of wealthy Midwest families, where its arts influence is still prevalent today.
 In fact, a few of the business owners I met along the way attended the theater arts camp as children and have such an affinity to Elkhart Lake, that they returned and built businesses.
 Many of the resort’s summer vacationers are also adults who spent time at the camp as children.